UCD4IDS/WaveletsExt.jl/paper/paper.md

 ![The best basis trees of 100 noisy HeaviSine (A sinusoid + two Heaviside step functions) [@Donoho:1995a; @Donoho1995b] signals selected by the JBB and LSDB algorithms. \label{fig:bestbasis}](bestbasis.png)

 ## Denoising Algorithms
 `WaveletsExt.jl` contains two functions for denoising: `denoise` and `denoiseall`.
-The former denoises a single signal whereas the latter denoises a set of signals simultaneously.
+The former denoises a single input signal whereas the latter denoises multiple signal input simultaneously.
 For more examples of denoising algorithms in `WaveletsExt.jl`, refer to [@Liew:2021].

 ```julia
 using Plots, Wavelets, WaveletsExt